9SMTM6/mcmc-demo/README.md

 Currently I only support batched execution, to quickly see results of different configurations.
 In the future I also want to support a substep execution such as in the [original inspiration](https://chi-feng.github.io/mcmc-demo/app.html?algorithm=RandomWalkMH&target=banana).
 With a history of past proposals etc.
-Maybe also with history navigation, if that actually fits the workflow (atm I dont thik so, since RNG is seeded once currently, and we should probably reset on changes to e.g. target distribution).
+Maybe also with history navigation, if that actually fits the workflow (atm I dont think so, since RNG is seeded once currently, and we should probably reset on changes to e.g. target distribution).

 ## Support more PRNG and low-discrepancy randomness